 The third major piece of the Audubon puzzle sounds super-icky to lots of parents, but it's actually quite fascinating.
 Okay, yes, there are some big gnarly spiders and some chihuahua-sized cockroaches, but you don't have to touch them and the beautiful butterfly garden makes up for them, and the underground exhibit that "shrinks" you to the size of the bug is a favorite for kids.
 The Insectarium is perhaps not quite engaging enough for the youngest set of toddlers (try the zoo instead; bigger animals are easier to see and identify), but is plenty entertaining for the 2-and-up group.

-Please note that if you want to attend all three Audubon attractions plus an IMAX show, there's a discounted package deal called the Audubon Experience Package; see the Audubon website for information.
+Please note that if you want to attend all three Audubon attractions plus an IMAX show, there's a discounted package deal called the Audubon Experience Package.

 04 of 10